 Photo: Rob Blackham

-Catfish are proud to announce the release of their second album, ‘Broken Man’, which was launched at the iconic Half Moon Putney on Sunday 29th January 2017.
-You can now download the 'Broken Man' album from iTunes or by clicking here from CDBaby.
+‘Broken Man’ was launched at the iconic Half Moon Putney on Sunday 29th January 2017.
+You can now download it from iTunes or by clicking here from CDBaby.
 If you would like a hard copy, just message us on the Facebook page here or email us at firstname.lastname@example.org and we will let you know how you can get one - or you can always get hold of a copy at one of our gigs or festivals.
 The album is £10 plus £2 p&p.

 ‘Broken Man’ is a breakthrough point in the band’s career as it is their first album of original material, and they are very proud to be able to finally share it with you.